Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape

-As we show explicitly using the reduced density matrix, topological CLPTs are associated with homotopically inequivalent trajectories in Hilbert space.
-Hence, modern-day quantum platforms capable of simulating isolated two-qubit systems (e.g., superconducting qubits, neutral atoms, or trapped ions) can detect topological CLPTs by measuring the qubit magnetization or entanglement entropy.
+In the End Matter, using the reduced density matrix, we show that topological CLPTs are associated with homotopically inequivalent trajectories in Hilbert space.
+Hence, modern-day quantum platforms capable of simulating isolated two-qubit systems can detect topological CLPTs by measuring the qubit magnetization or entanglement entropy.

 Our work marks a step toward an improved characterization of two-qubit quantum control landscapes as we show that the optimal level set consists of a small number of connected components.
-Each connected component is associated with an average protocol while fluctuations measure the size of the connected component.
-Whereas we focused on a two-qubit control problem, our study reveals behaviors of optimal level set that are likely generic.
-The number of isolated components of the optimal level set corresponding to basins of attraction for optimization algorithms is expected to increase with the number of qubits.
-Therefore, our work provides a plausible mechanism to explain the emergence of a glassy complexity in the control landscape~\cite{Bukov19_Glassy} as we increase the number of controlled quantum degrees of freedom.
+Each connected component is associated with an average protocol, while fluctuations measure the size of the connected component.
+Whereas we focused on a two-qubit control problem, our study reveals behaviors of optimal level sets that are likely generic.

 \textit{Acknowledgments.---} Funded by the European Union (ERC, QuSimCtrl, 101113633).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 Numerical simulations were performed on the MPIPKS HPC cluster.